Barragek0/SkyblockBINSniper/README.md

 ## Usage

 ### Step 1
-Visit https://github.com/Vikame/SkyblockBINSniper/releases and download the latest .jar file
+Visit https://github.com/Vikame/SkyblockBINSniper/releases and download the latest .jar file.

 ### Step 2
 Double-click the JAR to run the program.
 It will open a command prompt with the sniper output.
+The first execution of the JAR will create a configuration file within the folder the JAR is present in.

 You may also run the JAR file via the command line using ``java -jar <PATH_TO_JAR>``